Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 The NVR’s local GUI interface cannot classify Humans and Vehicles in this version.

-The current mechanism: after checking Smart Detection, the GUI interface will display all alarm pictures without classification between humans and vehicles (this will be optimized by the end of the year).
+The current mechanism: after checking Smart Detection, the GUI interface will display all alarm pictures without classification between humans and vehicles (this feature will be optimized by the end of the year).

 Figure 19, NVR local GUI interface